It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - The founder of anime as we know it, Osamu Tezuka, based two animated works on this trope.
 His 1966 Pictures at an exhibition is an animated interpretation of Musorgsky's suite of the same name.
-And his last (and unfinished) animated work, "Legend of the forest'', is a Tear Jerker story (coupled with a history of animation itself) set to Tchaikovsky's Fourth Symphony (Tezuka apparently intended to animate the entire symphone, but only the first and fourth movements were completed before Author Existence Failure).
+And his last (and unfinished) animated work, "Legend of the forest'', is a Tear Jerker story (coupled with a history of animation itself) set to Tchaikovsky's Fourth Symphony (Tezuka apparently intended to animate the entire symphony, but only the First and Fourth Movements were completed before Author Existence Failure).

 - Digimon Adventure featured Ravel's "Bolero".